Benefits Plans - Retirement Savings Plans: Supplemental Retirement Accounts (SRAs)

 Stipend and fellowship funding are not eligible to be contributed to an SRA.
 Long-Term Disability participants without an active appointment, including earned compensation, cannot make contributions.

 The SRA Advantage

 If you want to contribute more than the 5% under the Basic Retirement Plan, you can open an SRA.
 You can contribute an additional amount each pay period, up to IRC annual limits.
-Use the New Hire SRA Calculator (PDF) to determine how much you can contribute to an SRA as a new hire faculty or staff member, or contact the HR/Payroll Service Center to get a quote of how much you can contribute.
+Use the New Hire SRA Calculator (PDF) to determine how much you can contribute to an SRA as a new hire faculty or staff member, or call the SSC Contact Center to get a quote of how much you can contribute.
 An SRA is a great way to save more for retirement and reduce your income taxes.